emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 also be examined by the authenticator or Certification Authority (CA) before any certificate is issued.

-The format of a CSR is complex, and contain a substantial amount of information.
+The format of a CSR is complex, and contains a substantial amount of information.
 That information could be incorrect, such as a user claiming a wrong physical address, email address, etc.  Alternatively, the supplied information could contain private data which should not